rbonazzola/GWAS_pipeline/README.md

     - `phenotype_tmp_file` (optional): name of a temporary file that will be used as input to the GWAS software if the previous does not match the expected format.
     - `covariates` (not used yet).
   - `gwas` (required): name pattern for output files.
 It can contain the fields `{phenotype}` and `{suffix}`.
-  - `gwas_suffix`: if `{suffix}` is present in the above field, this field should contain a string containing different .
-- `options`: dictionary containing the names of the options as keys and values the names and values of the options, respectively.
-- `suffix_tokens`: nested dictionary, detailing the string that will be added to the output name for each of the options.
-- `exec`: path of the executables.
-  - `bgenie` (optional, default: `bgenie`): path to the BGENIE executable.
   - `plink` (optional, default: `plink`): path to the BGENIE executable.

-#### Analyze results
-The code for this task is contained in the folder `analysis/`.